Dyslexia Assessment and Support for Multisensory Learning in Hurlstone Park

 We offer two options when it comes to dyslexia tutoring, ensuring that primary, secondary, and university students and beyond are able to access the support offered by Neurosensory.

-Are you or a loved one in need of learning support following a dyslexia diagnosis?
-Our team of dyslexia tutors is prepared and eager to provide assistance.
+Do you or a loved one require some learning assistance as a result of a dyslexia diagnosis?
+Our dyslexia tutors are ready and waiting to help.

 Neurosensory utilises a well-established battery of psychometric tests that are suitable for individuals of different ages undergoing dyslexia assessment.
 Upon request, we can provide detailed written assessments.
 We also offer streamlined screening for educational and vocational placement for those who prefer a more concise evaluation.